kecau/Understanding-citation-contexts-with-structural-position-awareness/README.md

 The dataset is designed for training and evaluating citation intent classification models by incorporating section-level information.

-###  Dataset used in this research: Preprocessed Dataset.csv
+###  Dataset used in this research Preprocessed Dataset.csv

 This CSV is the final processed dataset used in this experiment.
 The Structure of this dataset contains: paper_id,sentence,sec_id,section_name,section_cat,intent